 Canceling Private Mortgage Insurance

-Analyze your statements often.
-Find out the purchase prices of other houses in your immediate area.
-Unfortunately, if you have a recent loan - five years or under, you likely haven't begun to pay very much of the principal: you have been paying mostly interest.
+Keep a running total of each principal payment.
+You'll want to keep track of the the purchase amounts of the homes that sell in your neighborhood.
+Unfortunately, if yours is a recent mortgage loan - five years or under, you probably haven't had a chance to pay very much of the principal: you are paying mostly interest.

 You can start the process of PMI cancelation when you you think that your equity reaches 20%.
 Call the lender to request cancellation of your PMI.
 Lenders ask for documentation verifying your eligibility at this point.
 A state certified appraisal using the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) is the best proof there is � and almost all lenders request one before they agree to cancel PMI.

 Tier One Mortgage, LLC can answer questions about PMI and many others.
 Give us a call: (585) 282-0960.